valevo/SABIO/plan.md

 ### Dimensions of Bias

-For now, while we're in the development phase and because of the ubiquitous nature of bias, we can't really talk about concrete programs (and it wouldn't make much sense IMO).
-Since the discussion has to stay rather abstract, it is useful to identify some dimensions of such programs (dimensions 'they live in'):
+For now, while we are in the development phase and because of the ubiquitous nature of bias, we cannot really talk about concrete programs (and it wouldn't make much sense).
+Since the discussion has to stay rather abstract, it is useful to identify some dimensions of such programs (the dimensions they 'live in'):

 Note: At least for the MVP, we consider as 'data' the collection of the museum, including its specialised thesaurus.
 As a linked data set of descriptions, it consists of graph-like structures that describe objects' properties as text.
 That is, in brief, we are working on linked data on the one hand and linguistic data (i.e. text) on the other, and potentially on their interaction.

  1. 'level of bias': the level of the data that the focus is on; that is: type and representation of the input to the algorithms; words, word pairs, sentences, sets of sentences, word embeddings, graph nodes, graph relations, sets of graph relations, subsets of graphs, ...
- 2. algorithms: the actual specific choice of the algorithm; how powerful it is,
+ 2. algorithms: the actual specific choice of an algorithm; the aspects of bias it is able to detect, how powerful it is in terms of accuracy and
- 3. the 'social' dimension: the aspects of bias that captured; gender, race, offensive, positive, etc
+ 3. the 'social' dimension: the categories of bias that are captured; gender, race, etc; whether the bias is offensive, positive, etc to those affected

+Distinguishing these dimensions is important for defining an MVP (and thegeneral task), especially for transparency and explainability of the outputs of the MVP and subsequent versions.
+We require the MVP's output to clearly communicate these dimensions and how it works on each of them to the users which is naturally mainly a matter of the MVP's interface.
+It does, however, also imply that the back end and the algorithms used ensure to not entangle these dimensions (as much possible).

+At least for the MVP, we try to stay clear as much as possible of

 ### Components

+Strictly necessary components are:

+  - back end, i.e. data ingestion and pre-processing
+    - unified data structures
- - back end: data ingestion: unified data structures, linking of entities (i.e. NER), extraction and normalisation of text
+    - extraction and normalisation of text
+    - linking of textual entities (NER), part-of-speech (POS) tagging, etc
+    - ML-apt representations, such as embeddings
+  - front end
+    - search interface
+    - visualisation of results and quantified characteristics
+    - rich representations
- - algorithms:
+    - illustration of algorithms

+In between the back and the front end, at the core, lie the actual bias detection algorithms.
+Because of the modular approach, no/few will be actually strictly required and so below are only a few examples:

   - textual:
+    - implicit semantic associations: embedding-based, co-occurrence-based
+    - paraphrase detection
+    - sentiment analysis
   - graph-based:
+    - expanding queries
+    - shortest path and the like
-   - other: are there any other sources of data that are interesting/relevant/useful/important?
+  - other: what other sources of data could be interesting/relevant/useful/important and algorithms working on them?
- - front end: visualisation, search interface, illustration of statistics